Physics-Informed Neural Operators for Cardiac Electrophysiology

 \paragraph{Inference} At inference time, we evaluate the prediction quality using only the data loss (called RMSE in the experimental section).
-We consider two evaluation settings: \begin{itemize} \item \textit{Point-to-point (P2P)}, where the model receives the ground truth input for prediction. \item \textit{Roll-out}, where the model uses past predictions (rather than ground truth) to make new predictions.
+We consider two evaluation settings: \begin{itemize} \item \textit{Point-to-point (P2P)}, where the model receives the ground truth input for prediction.
+Here, this is equivalent to a single time-step prediction for the single-frame model and a prediction of multiple consecutive time-steps for the multi-frame model. \item \textit{Roll-out}, where the model uses past predictions (rather than ground truth) to make new predictions.
 This setting is obviously more challenging, but serves as a test bed to assess whether our PINO model can be used as a simulator that operates autonomously without true data. \end{itemize}